sst/examples/pub-sub/README.md

-# How to use pub sub in your serverless app
+# How to use Pub/Sub in your serverless app

 An example serverless app created with SST.